Kapperchino/Operating-System-Principle-and-Practice-Summary/Chapter2.md

 An array of pointers, with each entry pointing to the frist instruction of a differnt handler procedure in the kernel.
 ### Interrupt Handler
 Procedure called by the kernel on an interrupt.
+## Interrupt Stack
+Where should the interrupted process's state be store in?
+### Interrupt stack
+A priviledged hardware register pointer to a regoin of kernel memeory.
+When an interrupt,processor exception or system call trap causes a contexct switch into the kernel, the hardware changes the stack pointer to point to the base of the kernel interrupt stack.
+Also saves the interrupt process's registers by pushign them onto the interrupt stack before calling the handler.</br>
+When the handler runs, it pushes any remianing registers onto the stack before performing its work.
+After it is done, the handler pops the saved registers, then the hardware restores the registers it saved, returning to the point where the process was interrupted.
+### Reasons for the interrupt handlers to run on a kernel stack
+#### Reliability
+The process's user-level stack can be an invalid memeory address, but the handler has to work properly.
+#### Security
+User program's stack could be modified by other threads.
+## Two Stack per process
+In most operating systemns, a process has two stacks, one for user code and one for kernel code.
+### Process running in user mode
+its kernel stack is empty and ready to be used for interrupts, processor exceptions and system calls.
+### Process running in kernel mode
+its kernel stack is in use, containing the saves registers from the interrupted user-level computation as well as the current state of the kernel handler.
+### Process waiting for its turn
+its kernel stack contains the registers and state to be restored when the process is resumed.
+### Process waiting for io events to complete
+its kernel stack ocntains the suspended computations to be resumed when the io finishes.
+## Interrupt Masking
+Can an interrupt happen while the kernel is already handling an interrupt?
+### Interrupt disable
+Temporarily defer(mask) delivery of an interrupt until it's safe to do so.
+### Interrupt enable
+Pending interrupts are delivered to the processor.
+## Hardware Support for Saving and Restoring Registers
+### x86 interrupt process
+- x86 pushes interrupted process stack pointer onto the kernel's interrupt stack and switches to the kernel stack.
+- x86 pushes the interrupted process's intstruction pointer.
+- x86 pushes the x86 processor status word.</br>
+The hardware saves the values for the processor state word before jumping through the interrupt vector table to the interrupt handler.
+### x86 features for restoring state
+- popad: instruction to pop an array of integer register values off the stack into the registers and an iret(return from interrupt) instruction that loads a processor state.
+- pushad: instruction to save the remianing register on to the stack.